untwisted/untwisted/BOOK.md

 'drive', 'pool', 'process_base']
 ~~~

-The methods 'add_map' and 'del_handle' are the most used ones.
+The methods add_map and del_handle are the most used ones.
 These methods are used to bind handles to events that
 are related to the given Dispatcher object.

 As handles and events are related to objects, objects may be related between each other in some way.
 A given object
 may change the state of other object then an event happens.
-The method 'drive' of the Dispatcher class is used
+The method drive of the Dispatcher class is used
 to fire an event in the Dispatcher object.
 Once an event is fired in a given Dispatcher object then all handles associated
 with that event will be processed.
 As mentioned before, events can carry arguments that better characterize the event,
-the 'drive' method permits to fire events with a given set of arguments associated to the event.
+the drive method permits to fire events with a given set of arguments associated to the event.

 ~~~python
 >>> dispatcher.drive('RAINING', 'Brasil', 'Rio de Janeiro', 'Rio das ostras')